BradleyWang0416/Human-in-Context/README.md

 Step 3.
 Select a task from the dropdown menu.
 The menu will pop up once you select a query input.
 Available tasks depend on the selected input.

 Step 4.
-Push the ''Run Inference'' to start the inference on the selected input and task.
+Push the ''Run Inference'' button to start the inference on the selected input and task.